mentlsve/CarND-Vehicle-Detection/writeup.md

     heat = h.createHeatmap(image_RGB, result)
 ```

-When visualizting this one can see that the heatmaps are a little bit smoother.
+In the visualization the heatmap looks smoother when considering the previous four frames.

 <img src="writeup_images/context-aware-pipeline.png" />

-The [project_video_four_frames.mp4](./project_video_four_frames.mp4) is less wobbly, at least it appeaers so to me &#128513
+The [project_video_four_frames.mp4](./project_video_four_frames.mp4) is less wobbly, at least it appeaers so to me 😄.

-###Discussion
+## Discussion

+_Answering rubric points:_
-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+* _Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
-What could you do to make it more robust?
+What could you do to make it more robust?_

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The major challenge was the sliding window search.
+The classifier itself and the feature extraction is pretty straight-forward.
+The trick with scaling the underlying image instead of scaling the window is very cool, but it took me some time to understand how it works.
+When using the pipeline which takes into consideration the previous four frames it takes longer to recognize new cars in the image compared to the pipeline which does not do this.
+I believe that there could be lot of improvements how to leverage the information from the previous frames than just adding them to the list of detections.
+For example the height and width of the bounding box could be used so that there is a smoother and lower change in bounding box size from one frame to the other.
+Predicting the next position of another car based on the bounding boxes calculated so far could be another idea to make it more robust.
+Another thing is that the sliding window search is quite compute-intensive which would be a challenge in a real-world scenario.